How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 From Manila, fly to Bacolod-Silay International Airport.
 Ride a taxi or Grab car to the South Ceres Bus Terminal.
-From the terminal, catch a bus to Hinoba-an and get off at Crossing Remollos-Quadro de King.
+Catch a bus to Hinoba-an from the terminal and get off at Crossing Remollos-Quadro de King.
 Take a 30-minute boat ride to Danjugan Island.

 11. Biliran